-In 2013 the number of direct lightning fatalities fell from 28 in 2012 to a record low of 23.
-Over the 10 year period from 2001 to 2012 on average about 35 people died each year from lightning strikes in the U.S., according to the National Weather Service.
+In 2014 the number of direct lightning fatalities rose to 26 from a record low of 23 in 2013.
+From 2004 to 2013 on average about 33 people died each year from lightning strikes in the United States, according to the National Weather Service.
 Going back over the last 30 years, 51 people died each year on average from lightning strikes.
 The significant decline in lightning deaths is due to fewer farmers working in fields, along with technological advances, better lightning protection and awareness of lightning safety.